Google Logo

 What is Google?

 It is an American corporation of an international level, a digital giant with many programs and useful tools that help navigate comfortably in the virtual space.
-She specializes in Internet search engines, cloud computing, innovative programs, advertising technologies.
+She specializes in Internet search engines, cloud computing, innovative programs, and advertising technologies.
 The company was founded in 1998 by software entrepreneurs Edward Page and Sergey Brin.

 1995 – 1997